 A condition that leads to inflammation of the tonsils is termed as tonsillitis.
 The two oval-shaped glands that recite at the back of the throat are called tonsils.
 The main role of tonsils is to fight against bacteria and viruses that affect your body through the nose and mouth.

-About 15-30% are affected by a bacterial infection but mostly are affected due to a viral infection.
+About 15-30% are affected by a bacterial infection but mostly are affected due to a viral infection in tonsils.

 Tonsillitis can affect anyone but commonly affects children.

 Acute tonsillitis.
 These symptoms usually last 3 or 4 days but can last up to 2 weeks.

 Chronic tonsillitis.
 This is when you have a long-term tonsil infection

 Recurrent tonsillitis.
 Repeated his is when you get tonsillitis several times in a year.

 The usual symptoms of tonsillitis are inflammation of glands and swollen tonsils, which make it difficult for someone to breathe through your mouth.
 Other symptoms include:

 - Tenderness or pain in the throat

 - A white or yellow layer present on your tonsils